 One advantage of not eating with knives and forks, or plates for that matter, is you have little to wash up when the meal is done.
 Your hands and face do tend to get a little greasy, especially when dining on breaded fish pasta, but all it takes is a quick rinse with seawater after the meal is done, and there you are — good as new.

-Had I been born in the village and started fishing as a boy, I would probably be stronger and maybe, who knows, a better fisherman too.
-But to obtain that level of skill and toughness when I was already a grown man — No effing way!
+Had I been born in the village and started fishing as a boy, I would no doubt be stronger and maybe, who knows, a better fisherman too.
+But to obtain that level of skill and toughness when I was already a grown man?

 It is relentless!